Arsine: Microelectronics applications

-For microelectronic applications, arsine can be provided via a sub-atmospheric gas source.
+For microelectronic applications, arsine can be provided by a sub-atmospheric gas source (a source that supplies less than atmospheric pressure).
 In this type of gas package, the arsine is adsorbed on a solid microporous adsorbent inside a gas cylinder.
 This method allows the gas to be stored without pressure, significantly reducing the risk of an arsine gas leak from the cylinder.
 With this apparatus, arsine is obtained by applying vacuum to the gas cylinder valve outlet.
 For semiconductor manufacturing, this method is feasible, as processes such as ion implantation operate under high vacuum.

 Chemical warfare

 Since before WWII AsH3 was proposed as a possible chemical warfare weapon.
 The gas is colorless, almost odorless, and 2.5 times denser than air, as required for a blanketing effect sought in chemical warfare.
 It is also lethal in concentrations far lower than those required to smell its garlic-like scent.
 In spite of these characteristics, arsine was never officially used as a weapon, because of its high flammability and its lower efficacy when compared to the non-flammable alternative phosgene.
 On the other hand, several organic compounds based on arsine, such as lewisite (β-chlorovinyldichloroarsine), adamsite (diphenylaminechloroarsine), Clark 1 (diphenylchloroarsine) and Clark 2 (diphenylcyanoarsine) have been effectively developed for use in chemical warfare.